Against Full Scale IQ Fetishism

 Willingness to tackle controversial or inflammatory issues despite potential social pushback.

-Only one of these qualities is highly g-loaded - the rest are either personality traits or are factors of luck.
-Willingness to invest time is a measure of drive, prioritizing truth is a matter of virtue, willingness to tackle controversial issues is a facet of disagreeableness, and connection to communities is a function of self-selection and luck.
-That is not to say these personality characteristics are not even associated with intelligence, but that they are largely independent from it.
+None of these qualities are highly g-loaded — the rest are either personality traits or are factors of luck.
+Willingness to invest time is a measure of drive, prioritizing truth is a matter of virtue, willingness to tackle controversial issues is a facet of disagreeableness.
+That is not to say these personality characteristics are not associated with intelligence, but that they are largely independent from it.

-I personally think the time and drive constraints are the biggest filters to intellectual quality.
-Very few people have the time necessary to spend researching a wide range of topics or the drive to do so, cutting off the amount of people who can be a “great intellectual” in a very obvious and intuitive way.
+I suspect the time and drive constraints are the biggest filters to intellectual quality.
+Few people have the time necessary to spend researching a wide range of topics or the drive to do so, cutting off the amount of people who can be a “great intellectual” in a way that goes beyond intelligence.

-In terms of a case study where an individual fails to achieve greatness due to a deficiency in one of these four qualities, I present to you the following exchange between The Distributist and Kevin Bird, where Kevin Bird admits to not caring about truth.
+Besides drive, a nice case study of somebody showing their optimization function is an exchange between The Distributist and Kevin Bird, where Kevin Bird admits to not caring about truth.

 (See extended version in Appendix for wider context)

-The Distributist: Why do you believe it (it = racial equality and harmony) is possible?
+The Distributist: Why do you believe [racial equality and harmony] is possible?

 Kevin Bird: I don’t view the historical occurrences as evidence that it’s not possible I just view them as evidence that it hasn’t happened.